 While the regional focus of the workshop is on Europe, contributions from other areas and dealing with global entanglements and supply chains are welcome.
 Presentations should be based on empirical research and should not have been published elsewhere.
 Your contribution to the workshop proceedings (planned with an international publisher) is expected.

-Please send your paper proposals (paper title and abstract not exceeding 300 words), including name, email address, and a brief biographical note, until November 20, 2020 to email@example.com
+Please send your paper proposals (paper title and abstract not exceeding 300 words), including name, email address, and a brief biographical note, until April 1, 2021 to firstname.lastname@example.org